Generate lists in which each element is an atomic scalar of the same class.

 Length of the generated vectors.
 If

-is a numeric vector of length 2 it will produce vectors with lengths between a minimum and maximum, inclusive.
-For examplelen = c(1L, 10L)
+lenis a single number all vectors will have this length.
+Iflenis a numeric vector of length 2 it will produce vectors with lengths between a minimum and maximum, inclusive.
+For examplelen = c(1L, 10L)would produce vectors with lengths between 1 and 10.
+To produce empty vectors setlen = 0Lor a range likelen = c(0L, 10L).- any_na

 Whether